budnyjj/mylog_android/README.md

 # TODO

- - add additional stream output
+ - add native stream output to the android log
  - add unit and instrumentation tests
  - publish to Maven